cdklabs/cdk-ecr-deployment/README.md

 CDK construct to synchronize single docker image between docker registries.

+**Only use v3 of this package**

+⚠️ Version 2.* is no longer supported, as the Go.1.x runtime is no longer supported in AWS Lambda.\
 ⚠️ Version 1.* is no longer supported, as CDK v1 has reached the end-of-life stage.
-Please use only ^3.0.0.

-⚠️ Version 2.* is no longer supported, as the Go.1.x runtime is no longer supported in AWS Lambda.
-Version 3 uses the Amazon Linux 2 runtime.
-Please use only ^3.0.0.

 ## Features